Holic75/Baldurs-gate-dnd-3.5/README.md

 - Shield now gives +4 AC bonus which is cumulative with armor, but not with shields
 - Chill Touch now acts as close range spell (instead of weapon) and deals 1d8 points of cold damage and bestows -2 penalty to THAC0
-- Burning hands is now and area effect spell (15 ft cone)
+- Burning hands is now an area effect spell (15 ft cone)
 - The saving throw penalties against Spook now no longer increase with caster level
 - If creatures under effect of Sleep are being attacked, they wake up
-- Shocking Grasp now acts as close range spell (instead of weapon) dealing 1d6 electrical damage per level
+- Shocking Grasp now acts as close range spell (instead of weapon) dealing 1d6 electrical damage per level (max 5d6)
 - Ghoul touch now acts as close range spell (instead of weapon)
 - Horror duration was reduced to 3 rounds
 - Dispel Magic and Remove Magic spells now  dispel with probability equal to 30% + 1% per level (twice for Inquisitors)
 - Animate Dead now summons two skeletons instead of one
 - Enchanted Weapon now gives + 1 enchantment bonus / 4 caster levels  and also provides corresponding bonuses to THAC0 and damage (depending on original weapon enchantment), clerics can also cast it
-- Tenser's Transformation now sets THAC0 to that of a fighter of equal level gives +1 APR, +2 To Hit and Damage bonus and doubles caster's HP
+- Tenser's Transformation now sets THAC0 to that of a fighter of equal level, gives +1 APR, +2 To Hit and Damage bonus and doubles caster's HP
 - Magical Stone now creates one magical sling bullet per priest level (+1 THAC0, 1d6+1 damage or 2d6+2 against undead)
 - Bless is now a cleric only spell
 - Shillelagh duration was increased to 5 rounds/level, shillelagh damage was increased to 2d6
-- Barkskin now gives +3 bonus to AC (+4 at level 7, +5 at level 13) which is cumulative with everything else and +1 bonus to saving throws (except vs. Spell)
+- Barkskin now gives +3 bonus to AC (+4 at level 7, +5 at level 13) which is cumulative with everything else, and +1 bonus to saving throws (except vs. Spell)
 - Flame Blade spell was removed, it is now replaced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for the duration of the spell
 - Goodberries now heal 3 HP each when eaten
 - Spiritual Hammer is now a throwing weapon with +1 enchantment, THAC0 and Damage bonus per 3 caster levels (up to +5 at lvl 15)